vanHeemstraSystems/template-default-repository/WAY_OF_WORKING.md

 - Explain the "why" behind conventions.
 - Let it own the narrative maintenance.
 - Step in when high-impact decisions are needed.

+## References

+This article is part of our "[From the Trenches](https://hyperdev.substack.com/s/from-the-trenches)" series, featuring practical implementations of AI-powered development workflows.
+For more hands-on guides, check our archives.